rodeoSquirrel/SquirrelDocs/squirrelMAR.md

 about the capabilities themselves will be covered in the next section.
-You are not looking for a comprehensive overview of the actor/threat, just a synopsis of business verticals, geographic regions, goals historically observed by activity groups leveraging the observed threat, details about the pace in reaching actions on objective, and potential motivations that can be derived(i.e. financial/political/etc) from past campaigns.
+You are not looking for a comprehensive overview of the actor/threat, just a synopsis of business verticals, geographic regions, goals historically observed by activity groups leveraging the observed threat, details about the pace in reaching actions on objective, and potential motivations that can be derived, i.e. financial/political/etc, from past campaigns.

 ## <p align="center"> **Threat Capabilities** </p>
 [//]: # (What are the threat’s propagation methods?)